erroronline1/qualitymanagement/assistant/core/readme.md

 `core.fn.stdout(where, what)` serves as a wrapper for output to innerHTML, but can be used for debugging easily by setting/adding 'console' to *where*

-`core.fn.popup(text)` shows or updates a modal box if text is provided, hides it if function called with null value
+`core.fn.popup(text)` shows or updates a popup box if text is provided, hides it if function called with undefined value

+`core.fn.growlNotif(text)` shows a short notification that hides after a set time if text is provided, hides it if function called with undefined value

 `core.fn.toggelHeight(toggleel)` toggles the class list of given element to expand or shrink it